 Madrid and the South

 The elegant Plaza Mayor is the perfect jumping-off point for a tour of the Spanish capital.
-To the west, see the Plaza de la Villa, Palacio Real (the Royal Palace), Teatro Real (Royal Theater), and the royal convents; to the south, wander around the maze of streets of La Latina and the Rastro and indulge yourself in local tapas.
-Start or end the day with a visit to the Prado, the Museo Thyssen-Bornemisza, or the Centro de Arte Reina Sofía.
+To the west, see the Plaza de la Villa, Palacio Real (the Royal Palace), Teatro Real (Royal Theater), and the royal convents; to the south, wander around the maze of streets of La Latina and the Rastro and try some local tapas.
+Start or end the day with a visit to either the Prado, the Museo Thyssen-Bornemisza, or the Centro de Arte Reina Sofía.

 On Day 2, visit the sprawling Barrio de las Letras, centered on the Plaza de Santa Ana.
 This was the favorite neighborhood of writers during the Spanish golden literary age in the 17th century, and it's still crammed with theaters, cafés, and good tapas bars.
 It borders the Paseo del Prado on the east, allowing you to comfortably walk to any of the art museums in the area.
 If the weather is pleasant, take an afternoon stroll in the Parque del Buen Retiro.